-“That was definitely a challenge from the beginning,” says Katya.
+“That was definitely a challenge from the beginning,” says Thomas.
 “But we discussed with Legendary how closely we wanted to stay with their visual reference.
-And they actually gave us a huge, like 300-page, style guide for what they were doing with the movie, which was incredibly helpful.
+And they actually gave us a huge, like, 300-page style guide for what they were doing with the movie, which was incredibly helpful.
 So we were able to reference all of the costumes.
 We definitely utilize the look of the Houses’ uniforms, that was really helpful to have that already done.
-The Sandworm, the Fremen – they were all integral to sticking with the movie because we loved the design so much.
+The Sandworm, [and] the Fremen – they were all integral to sticking with the movie because we loved the design so much.

 “When it came to more civilian-type clothing or spies, I did a lot of research into finding like clothing examples that were industrial, but at the same time had like a Middle Eastern feel.
 And I have huge documents of just like millions of reference pictures of like, ‘Oh, I like that’, ‘That works’, ‘That looks cool’.
 So we can kind of mix and match as long as it stays within the visual theme.
 So in any areas where maybe Legendary didn’t have references, we were able to go back to the book and say, ‘How would Frank Herbert have visualized this?’.”

-A variant on that question must have been frequently posed by Andrew, but occasionally he got an answer courtesy of the Herbert Estate.
+A variant on that question must have been frequently posed by Peregrine, but occasionally he got an answer courtesy of the Herbert Estate.

 “We don’t just get, ‘Nope, don’t like it’.
 They give us good feedback.
 Sometimes [on other projects] you send books in and they just get some marketing guy to have a look and says, ‘Yeah, that doesn’t contravene any official marketing guidelines’ and it comes back.
 Approvals were a bit of a long process for us, but that’s because so many people are looking at this.
 The Herbert Estate is reading these books.
 They give us some really useful feedback, which has helped us out with some of their intentions.
 It gives a little bit of insight into the directions they’re taking so that we can try and match what they want to see in their game.”